HIPAA certification

 Does getting HIPAA certified make an organization fully HIPAA compliant?

-No. Training and certificates are important, but they do not replace the broader compliance program.
+No. Training and certificates are important, but they do not replace a broader compliance program.
 Organizations still need policies, risk analysis, vendor oversight, access controls, incident procedures, and ongoing documentation.

 When should I choose team training instead of one certificate?